-If you choose a human sample, you’ll digitally sign our consent form and take a diet and lifestyle survey.
-Then-you’re ready to go!
+If you choose a human sample, you’ll digitally sign our consent form and take a diet and lifestyle

 With all of the possibilities, you might be wondering which body site you should sample, and how to sample your chosen site.
 The series of videos below (available on Vimeo from Shelley Schlender) shows you how to decide which body site to sample and how to collect your sample(s)!

-Once you’ve collected your sample, be sure to associate/log it on https://microbio.me/AmericanGut/.
-This step ensures that your sample is associated with the consent form that you signed; without this step being completed we are not allowed to work with your sample per the University of California’s Institutional Review Board.
+Once you’ve collected your sample, be sure to sign back on to https://microsetta.ucsd.edu/register to access your account portal and choose the “Assign a Sample” button.
+Then, input your sample type and collection date and time.
+This step ensures that your sample is associated with the consent form that you signed; without this step being completed, we are not allowed to work with your sample per the University of California’s Institutional Review Board.

-Ok, you’ve signed the consent form, taken the survey, collected your sample and logged it, and mailed your sample back to us.
+Ok, you’ve signed the consent form, taken the survey, collected your sample, inputted the sample details online, and mailed your sample back to us.
 Now what?
 What happens to your sample once it arrives in the Knight Lab at UCSD?

-The first thing that we do when your sample arrives is to scan it with our barcode scanner.
-If you’ve associated your sample, this information comes out and we have the green light to process your sample-and you’ll get an email confirming that we received your sample.
-If your sample hasn’t been logged, an error code results and we will store your sample in the -20oC freezer.
-You’ll also receive an email alerting you to missing information with instructions on how to correct the issue.
+The first thing that we do when your sample arrives is scan it with our barcode scanner.
+If you’ve associated your sample, this information comes out, and we have the green light to process your sample-and you’ll get an email confirming that we received your sample.
+If your sample hasn’t been logged, an error code results, and we store your sample in the -20°C freezer.
+You’ll then receive an email alerting you to missing information with instructions on how to correct the issue.
 We’ll rescan your sample every couple of weeks to see if it has been associated.

 We use liquid handling robots (yes, robots!) to help speed up the process of getting bacterial DNA out of your sample and to reduce human error-including chances of contamination.
 This high throughput process also helps us keep down the cost of sample processing-which in turn keeps the cost of contributing to the project low.
 Our liquid handling robots process 96 samples at a time.
 We always process eight “blanks”-wells containing only reagents but no sample material-to ensure our process is clean and not introducing contamination, so we process 88 American Gut samples at one time.